On entropy, regularity and rigidity for convex representations of hyperbolic manifolds: Rigidity statements

 \subsubsection{Acknowledgments}

-The author is extremely thankful to Martin Bridgeman, Dick Canary, Francois Labourie, Alejandro Passeggi, Rafael Potrie and Jean-Fran\c cois Quint for useful discussions.
-He would like to particularly thank Yves Benoist and Matias Carrasco for discussions that considerably improved the statements of this work, and Qiongling Li for pointing out an error on the first version of this paper.
+The author is extremely thankful to Martin Bridgeman, Dick Canary, Francois Labourie, Alejandro Passeggi and Rafael Potrie for useful discussions.
+He would like to particularly thank Yves Benoist, Matias Carrasco and Jean-Fran\c cois Quint for discussions that considerably improved the statements of this work, and Qiongling Li for pointing out an error on the first version of this paper.